DEFRA/data-returns-data-exchange/src/main/resources/api_desc.md

 Currently the only supported payload is the DataSample.

 #### DataSample
-A DataSample represents a specific abstractObservation or observation.
+A DataSample represents a specific abstractPayloadEntity or observation.
 It is currently the only type of recordEntity supported by this API.
 In a DEP compliant CSV file this is a row of data.